FC Nantes: The 1950s

-Results improved from 1951 onwards, and the club just missed out on promotion in 1952, finishing 4th, under respected coach Emile Veinante.
-His successor Antoine Raab was able to recruit more prestigious players, including Dutch stars Gerrit Vreken and Jan van Geen, but despite this, the club stagnated again.
+Results improved from 1951 onwards, and the club just missed out on promotion in 1952, finishing 4th, under respected coach Émile Veinante.
+His successor Anton Raab was able to recruit more prestigious players, including Dutch stars Gerrit Vreken and Jan van Geen, but despite this, the club stagnated again.
 A number of coaches followed, but the club did not progress, and promising early starts to seasons often petered out by their ends.

 In 1960, president Marcel Saupin selected the young and promising amateur coach José Arribas.
 He was credited with revolutionising the team's game, insisting on team-based, less individual play, and an attack-oriented game.
 He set up a 4-2-4 instead of the then traditional 4 banks of players.
 His system showed promise but results were not forthcoming right away: placings read 11th, 6th in his first 2 seasons, and finally 2nd in 1962, having led the second division for the first half of the season.
 In that time, the club took part in the short-lived Anglo-French-Scottish cup, losing 71 to Liverpool FC.